vilarneto/pyrtable/docs/source/index.rst

 Beyond the basics
 -----------------

 Keep in mind that Airtable is *not* a database system and is not really designed for tasks that need changing tons of data.
-In fact, only fetch (list) operations are batched – insert/update/delete operations are limited to a single record per request, and Airtable imposes a 5 requests per second limit even for paid accounts.
+In fact, Airtable imposes a 5 requests per second limit even for paid accounts.
 You will need a full minute to update 300 records!

 That said, Pyrtable will respect that limit and will also track dirty fields to avoid unnecessary server requests, rendering ``.save()`` calls as no-ops for unchanged objects.
 So, the following pattern does not to be optimized when it comes to saving changes::